 Let’s dig into the first part of that thought: money in the bank.
 That’s not hypothetical money, that’s not potential money.

-In professional services and freelancing businesses in particular, it’s common to send an invoice to a client for work that has been performed.
+It’s common to send an invoice to a client after you have completed the work for them.
+This is particularly common in professional services and freelancing businesses.
 But that’s not the same as actually having the money in hand.

 Editor’s note: Microsoft Office 365 from GoDaddy can help keep you organized and get paid on time with features like Invoices and Outlook Customer Manager.
 Get paid on time and keep your client records organized, all in one place!